Blog to video AI for faster content creation | HeyGen

 Visual layouts, media, and aspect ratios

-Apply layouts that mix text, presenter, and supporting media without manual design work.
-Add stock visuals, screenshots, or diagrams to support your story, then export in vertical, square, or widescreen formats for every channel to create engaging videos.
+Apply layouts that mix text, presenter, and supporting media without manual design.
+Add stock visuals, screenshots, or diagrams to support your story, then export in vertical, square, or widescreen formats for every channel to create compelling videos.

 See how businesses like yours scale content creation and drive growth with the most innovative image-to-video platform on the market.